luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

         .specifier = .req('constructor')
         .lock()

+        .name = '__init'

         if .opt('new') # optional: constructor new Person(name:string)
-          # to ease reading, and to find the constructor when you search for "new Person"
+          # to ease reading, and to find also the constructor when searching for "new Person"
           var className = .req('IDENTIFIER')
           var classDeclaration = .getParent(ClassDeclaration)
           if classDeclaration and classDeclaration.name isnt className